purpleidea/flabbergast/flabbergast-manual.md

 There are platform specific libraries, which end in `interop`, to provide access to the underlying libraries.
 Do not access these libraries directly.
 Instead, using the corresponding platform-independent library (_e.g._, `utils` rather than `utilsinterop`).
 These libraries enhance the functionality of these base libraries, but the originals may still be visible in stack traces; consider them an implementation detail.

+Complete, up-to-date documentation is available on the [Flabbergast Documentation](http://docs.flabbergast.org/) site.

 ### General Utilities (`lib:utils`)
 This library is a collection of convenience function-like templates.
 It has several broad categories of functions: